 ABOUT THE HERB PATCH PROJECT

 We provide primary schools with Sensory Herb Gardens, bringing the classroom outdoors and allowing children to plant, learn and have fun!
-So far, we have planted a HerbPatch in 110 primary schools, across 20 counties in Ireland and we are expanding!
+So far, we have planted a HerbPatch in 250 primary schools across Ireland and we are expanding!